MayaPosch/NymphCast/README.md

 NymphCast requires at least the server application to run on a target device, while the full functionality is provided in conjunction with a  remote control device:
 ![NymphCast diagram](doc/nymphcast.png)

-Client-side core functionality is hereby provided through the NymphCast library.
+Client-side core functionality is provided through the NymphCast library.

 ### **NymphCast Player Client** ###